Renovo, Pennsylvania: History

 The major employer was the Pennsylvania Railroad and Pennsylvania Railroad shops.
 The shops were a massive complex, stretching from one end of town to the other, containing a 25 rail freight classification yard, service shops for diesel and steam locomotives, and even its own coal power plant.
 As long as the Railroad prospered, the town was a bustling center of activity.
 Some aspects of railroad business began to decrease as early as before World War II, but business surged back strongly during the War.
 However, further decline in demand for both passenger and freight transportation via the railroad came with the building of the St. Lawrence Seaway, the building of the Interstate Highway System, the surge of automobile ownership and use, and the consolidation of the Pennsylvania Railroad's Shop facilities to other locations such as Pittsburgh and Altoona.

 The closing of the shops in the 1960s tolled the death knell for Renovo as an enterprising town with a future.
 Its present population is less than 2,000; it was once around 5,000.
 Many residents drive the two-lane, windy roads and I-80 to other towns for employment.
 There is also a substantial contingent of lifelong residents and transplants who are retired.
 The change in human activity over the years hasn't dimmed or substantially altered the natural environment of this Allegheny Mountain area of the larger Appalachian Highlands.

 In 1972, Renovo, along with many other parts of Pennsylvania were devastated by flooding and torrential rain from Hurricane Agnes, which stalled over the state, dumping up to 19 inches on parts of the state, and between 8 - 10 inches on Renovo.

 In the 1980s, Renovo was a pawn in a large scandal, which sought to defraud the United States Government of millions of dollars.
 In 1983, a company called Chem-Con Corp. took over the vacant railroad shops after Berwick Forge & Fabricating, which made railroad boxcars, closed.
 Chem-Con made seasheds, which are containers used to transport military vehicles, for the U.S. Navy.
 In 1986, Chem-con was first suspected of inflating costs to the government.
 The FBI began an investigation into Chem-com in the same year, and Chem-con was exposed for defrauding nearly $12 Million from the U.S. Government and Navy.
 In 1987, Chem-con filed for bankruptcy, and a company called American Coastal Industries resumed operations at the shop buildings, later going bankrupt too.
 This scandal and "false hope" for the town, bringing hundreds of the town's unemployed back to work, in addition to a fire that tore through the business district on Erie Avenue, was devastating for Renovo, adding many more to the jobless and money-tight residents, who would eventually leave town for better opportunities.

+In 2025, Renovo elected its first Libertarian mayor, Justin Lynn.